About Claire Unis

 LIFE: Literary Inspiration for Expression

 I created these classes with busy clinicians in mind.
-Every two weeks we examine a short story or poem, using literature as a jumping-off point for discussion about the human experience.
+We examine a short story or poem, using literature as a jumping-off point for discussion about the human experience.
 At the end of class, I offer a writing prompt and the opportunity to free-write for 5 minutes.
 Sharing is not mandatory, but many find themselves delighted by the self-reflection this engenders.

-Begun during my tenure as a medical student (and graduate student), this memoir has recently been edited and completed.
+Begun during my tenure as a medical student, this memoir has recently been edited and completed.
 In light of current high rates of physician burnout, especially with the stress of the pandemic, a book about getting through medical school without losing one's compassion has turned out to be remarkably timely.
+(Published April 2022.
+More information and orders here.)